proto-kit/starter-kit/README.md

 The caddy reverse-proxy automatically uses https for all connections, use this guide to remove certificate errors when accessing localhost sites

 <https://caddyserver.com/docs/running#local-https-with-docker>

+## CLI Options

+- `logLevel`: Overrides the loglevel used.
+Also configurable via the `PROTOKIT_LOG_LEVEL` environment variable.
+- `pruneOnStartup`: If set, prunes the database before startup, so that your chain is starting from a clean, genesis state.
+Alias for environment variable `PROTOKIT_PRUNE_ON_STARTUP`

+In order to pass in those CLI option, add it at the end of your command like this

+`pnpm env:inmemory dev --filter chain -- --logLevel DEBUG --pruneOnStartup`

+### Building the framework from source

+1. Make sure the framework is located under ../framework from the starter-kit's location
+2. Adapt your starter-kit's package.json to use the file:// references to framework
+3. Go into the framework folder, and build a docker image containing the sources with `docker build -f ./packages/deployment/docker/development-base/Dockerfile -t protokit-base .`

+4. Comment out the first line of docker/base/Dockerfile to use protokit-base